-Tomo House is a proposed cohousing project for middle-income families.
+Tomo House is a cohousing project for middle-income families.
 Tomo stands for “together + more,” a name that reflects the project’s guiding ideals.
 As housing prices rise faster than income, many families cannot afford traditional single-family homes.
 They are looking for more housing choices somewhere between single-family homes and high-rise condos.
 We believe that affordability, sociability, and sustainability goals are interconnected and work together in a virtuous cycle.

-Cohousing describes an intentional community centered around social connectedness in which residents actively participate in the design and operation of their housing.
+Cohousing describes an intentional community centred around social connectedness in which residents actively participate in the design and operation of their housing.
 Despite its many affordable advantages, the typical cohousing process has many barriers, including escalating land bids, long development timeline, and considerable expertise and time commitment.
 Cohousers report that 70 to 80% of groups that start projects are unable to overcome these barriers and complete them.